LENDNATION WIKI

 If you are already behind on bills, do not ignore the problem.
 Here are options for help with bills:

-- Unemployment benefits.
-If you lost your job, check your state’s unemployment office.
+• Unemployment benefits.
+If you lost your job, check your state’s unemployment office or learn about emergency loans for short-term support.

-- Credit counseling.
-Nonprofits like the NFCC can help with debt management plans.
+• Credit counseling.
+Nonprofits like the NFCC (National Foundation for Credit Counseling) can help with debt management plans.

 Disaster Assistance

 If hardship comes from a disaster, you may qualify for disaster assistance.
 FEMA and state agencies often offer emergency housing, food, and medical aid.
-Visit usa.gov/help-with-bills for links to programs.
+Visit USA.gov.

 Staying Organized During Hardship